-- The phased array transmits signals with a light time delay from one side to the other across the array creates a beam of radiation pointing in a specific direction. - Energy is scattered back by small variations in atmospheric density associated with turbulences. - By using several beams, the profiler can measure the vertical profile of the wind (speed and direction).
+- The wind profiler is another type of Doppler radar that operates in very high frequency (VHF) or ultra high frequency (UHF). - The profiler has a "phased array antenna" that is different from the typical dish antenna. - The phased array transmits signals with a light time delay from one side to the other across the creates a beam of radiation pointing in a specific direction. - By using several beams, the profiler can measure the vertical profile of the wind (speed and direction).